aleksandarsusnjar/paniql/README.md

 ## Implied but left out

 Paniql is not a complete solution, only a part of it.
 It only analyses the requests and does not make any decisions.
-Actual decision making and related constraints are (presently) not handled by Paniql.
+Actual decision-making and related constraints are (presently) not handled by Paniql.

 Recommended approach is to use Paniql together with a sliding time window quota